 Hazing and bullying of members or prospective members of the WITS community shall not be tolerated.
-Hazing and bullying activities are defined as any action(s) taken or situation(s) intentionally created, whether off or on campus, to produce mental or physical discomfort, embarrassment, harassment, or ridicule to others.
+Hazing and bullying activities are defined as any action(s) taken or situation(s) intentionally created, whether off or on campus, including online, to produce mental or physical discomfort, embarrassment, harassment, or ridicule to others.
+Violations are subject to the Student Conduct policy and consequences can include suspension and expulsion.